 In order to become a certified teacher, candidates must pass three examinations.
 One of the tests will be built into the admission process for the Department of Education.
 The remaining two exams will be required for graduation.
 The exams elementary education majors must pass include:

 - General Knowledge Test (GKT): All candidates must take and pass all sections of this exam to be admitted into UT’s Department of Education.

-- Professional Education (PED), Florida Teacher Certification Exam (FCTE): All candidates must pass the professional education exam to become a certified teacher.
+- Professional Education (PED), Florida Teacher Certification Exam (FTCE): All candidates must pass the professional education exam to become a certified teacher.

-- Elementary Education Subject Area (SAE), Florida Teacher Certification Exam (FCTE): All elementary candidates must pass this exam to become certified teachers of grades (K-6).
+- Elementary Education Subject Area (SAE), Florida Teacher Certification Exam (FTCE): All elementary candidates must pass this exam to become certified teachers of grades (K-6).